jlar0che/Pi-hole-Automated-Backup-Solution/README.md

 ## Release History

+* 0.6.3
+    * Update teleporter command in script to work with Pi-hole v6.x
 * 0.6.2
     * Set rsync to keep number of backups the same on both source and destination.
 * 0.6.0